How to Say Thank You After Your Big Sales Presentation

 You don’t stop selling until the decision is made (and even then, should you not be awarded the business, you move your dream client right back on to your nurture list and keep selling . . . they’re still a dream client, after all).

 After your big presentation, you need to send a thank you letter.
-But saying thank you could be so much more, if you let it.
+But saying thank you could be so much more, if you embrace a modern sales approach and let it.

 You certainly want to send personal card to each person to whom you presented.
 Fine.
 But that isn’t enough and it isn’t selling.
 You need to send a formal thank you letter that continues to sell your message.